Joseph Davies (British politician): Later life and death

 Davies devoted himself to his business affairs after leaving Parliament.
-He was also a good lawn tennis player, playing in tournaments, and also enjoyed golf.
+He was also a good lawn tennis player, playing in tournaments.
+He served as the first president of Dinas Powis Golf Club and drove the first ball when the club formally opened on 2 May 1914.

 In 1894, Davies had married Blanche, a daughter of John Heron Wilson, of Cardiff; they do not appear to have had any children.
 In 1939, they were living in retirement in Bristol Road, Weston super Mare.
 Lady Davies died in 1951, and in his final years Davies was living at Dinas Powis, Glamorganshire.
 He died at St Winifred’s Hospital, Cardiff, on 3 December 1954, and left an estate valued at £10,779.
 Probate was granted to his nephew John Wingett Davies.

 Appointments and honours

 Davies was knighted in January 1918 in recognition of his work for the government during the First World War, becoming a knight commander of the recently created Order of the British Empire.
 He also served as a Justice of the Peace.